Prophylaxis (PrEP and PEP)

 If you think you may have been exposed to HIV, see a doctor right away.
 The sooner you start PEP the better chance it has of protecting you.
 Starting within 24 hours is best, if possible.

-Possible side effects of PrEP and PEP
+What are the possible side effects of PrEP and PEP?

 Possible side effects will depend on which drug you are taking.
 The side effects common to all of these drugs include:2-4